changwonchoi/Faces/README.md

-# Faces
+# Motion Shooter
-<div>Uses Google's teachable machine to determine whether or not the user is smiling</div>
+Uses Google's [teachable machine](https://teachablemachine.withgoogle.com) to determine the player's move.

-<div>The machine was trained by crawling pictures of smiling faces and frowning faces using google.py
-<div>More features to bee added soon</div>
+The game can be played here: <http://motionshooter.netlify.app>

+A player must raise a hand of the direction that he/she wants to move to.
+To pause the game the player should take a clapping motion.

+Enjoy!